yassirnajmaoui/yrt-pet-readthedocs-test/README.md

 #### Histogram (`Histogram3D`)

-Fully3D Histograms are stored in YRT-PET's RAWD format [described earlier](doc/usage/rawd_file.md).
+Fully 3D Histograms are stored in YRT-PET's RAWD format [described earlier](doc/usage/rawd_file.md).
 Values are encoded in `float32`.
 The histogram's dimensions are defined by the scanner properties, which are defined in the `json` file [decribed earlier](doc/usage/scanner.md).